-Week 12 The Long Boom and immediately subsequent developments (November 29) Main subjects: The war as mobilization and as environment.
+Week 12 The Long Boom and immediately subsequent developments (November 28) Main subjects: The war as mobilization and as environment.
 Labor relations post-war.
 The triumph of Keynesian and the fruits of a small import sector.
 The Conglomeration movement and the birth of a market for corporate control.
-Subsequent opportunities and who seized them.
-Evolution of manufacturing and competitive advantage in it.
+Subsequent opportunities, who seized them, and how that went wrong.
+Other things that could and sometimes did go wrong as well.
+Assigned readings: TBA but probably to include excerpts from Lichtenstein, Labor's War at Home, and Wilson, Destructive Creation, also the 1948 GM-UAW Master Contract and an article on the Toledo plan from Fortune, perhaps a little local newspaper coverage as well.
+Possibly also brief background materials that on the history of RCA.
+(But perhaps I will just lecture these in.)
+In-class handouts: Tables on the 80s from Bhagat, Schleifer, and Vishny and Kaplan and Stein, probably others, also perhaps materials on the VideoDisc technology.
+Week 13 Some particular loose ends and wrap-up (December 5) Main subjects: Loose ends from the preceding session if any.
+(December 5) Evolution of manufacturing and competitive advantage in it.
 Evolution of the innovation system and what became of the rents.
-Wrap-up.
-Assigned readings: TBA but to include the 1948 GM-UAW Master Contract.
-Klein (or Gladwell) on GM and health care.
-Possible excerpts from an early 1960s ITT 10-K and a newpaper article on General Electric's April 2015 announcement concerning GE Capital.
-In-class handouts: Tables on the 80s from Bhagat, Schleifer, and Vishny and Kaplan and Stein, probably others.
-Week 13 Some particular loose ends and wrap-up (December 6) Main subjects: To be determined Assigned readings: None.
+Cases in tight focus to be determined, but as of end July probably the life-cycle of Borders, the rise of the stary probably the inte-cycle of bolders, the fise of

+Amazon, and the question of its (currently merely proposed) Whole Foods acquisition Assigned readings: None.
 (You'll have been finishing your term paper.
 Let's be realistic.)